mckinnondave/mckinnondave/README.md

 - 🔭 I’m currently working on personal projects to further develop my skills.
 - 🌱 I’m currently learning as much as I can about React!

+If you have a minute, check out my [portfolio](https://mckinnondave.github.io/)!

 ### My Stats

 <div style="display: flex; flex-direction: row; width: 100%;">